KanekiLeChomeur/MCPEToDiscord-Patches/README.md

 - NiekertDev (Async Tasks) (https://github.com/NiekertDev)
 - JaxkDev (Original plugin) (https://github.com/JaxkDev/MCPEToDiscord)

-## What's new in 2.2.1-Beta
+## What's new in 2.2.2-Beta

-- Updated Command Logging
+- Lag Fix
-- Bug Fix
+- New Sub-Command **reload** used to refresh config and Language output

 To see changelogs, check it <a href="https://github.com/KanekiLeChomeur/MCPEToDiscord-Patches/blob/master/changelogs.md" alt="Changelogs">here</a>